How to Make a Document Look Professional In 15 Steps

 1. USE EXTENDED TYPE

-To make your documents look professional, you have to pay special attention to details.
+To make your documents and reports look professional, you have to pay special attention to details.
 The extended type is a simple concept and one that can make a huge difference.
 An example of an extended type for a header would be “E X T E N D E D T Y P E.” Not only is this more eye-catching, but it also makes important information stand out on the page.

 If you use Word for document creation, you can use the Crtl + D command or click the small arrow at the bottom right-hand corner of the Font panel in the command ribbon.
 Once the menu is open, choose the amount of space (points) you want to add.